Hassan Lingani

 Hassan Lingani (born 30 December 1987) is an Ivorian professional footballer who plays as a defender for French team AS Muret.

 Career

-Born in Abobo-Doumé, Lingani began his career with AS Athlétic d'Adjamé, playing alongside Seydou Doumbia and Thierry Doubai.
+Born in Attécoubé, Lingani began his career with AS Athlétic d'Adjamé, playing alongside Seydou Doumbia and Thierry Doubai.
 The three players were the biggest talents in the academy.
 After few years with Athlétic, he joined the French lower league club US Albi in July 2007.
 He played until the summer of 2009, and he signed for SC Bastia.
 On 31 December 2009, he left Ligue 2 and his club SC Bastia, for which he played eight games in the first half of the 2009–10 season, to join Swiss club Young Boys Bern.

 Personal life

 His half-brother, Issoumaila Dao, is also a professional footballer.